Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 - `ssh wheeltec@wheeltec` The first "wheeltec" is the username, the second is the hostname for 192.168.0.10
 \
 \
+Sudo and login password is: 'dongguan'
+\
+\
 To remotely update the UI and other in house packages on board you can use:
-- `scp -r src/wheeltec-building-inspection/ wheeltec@wheeltec:catkin_workspace/src/`
+- `scp -r ~/catkin_ws/src/wheeltec-building-inspection/ wheeltec@wheeltec:catkin_workspace/src/`
 \
+\
+Then its ROS software can be restarted using:
+- `sudo systemctl restart robot_handler.service`
+\
+Then its console output and status can be checked using:
+- `sudo systemctl restart robot_handler.service`
+\
+\
-There is currently no setup for the robot to have its own network access.
+There is currently no setup for the robot to have its own internet access.

 # UI
 ## Start UI